ramenengine/afkit/README.md

 ```

 ### SwiftForth
 [SwiftForth](https://www.forth.com/download/) is available from [FORTH Inc](http://www.forth.com).
-There is a 3-second-nag trial version with executable-exporting disabled.
+The trial is fully functional apart from lacking source code.

 From the SwiftForth prompt, change the current path to the root of your project (if needed) and "0 INCLUDE kit/kit.f" and type OK for a simple demonstration.